The One Big Beautiful Bill Act and the Supplemental Nutrition Assistance Program (SNAP): What Counties Should Know

 As the largest federal nutrition program reaching nearly 42 million households, SNAP is a foundational part of the social safety net and has a significant impact on combating hunger and poverty in low-income households, particularly in rural communities.
 Counties are responsible for administering the program in ten states, California, Colorado, Minnesota, New Jersey, New York, North Carolina, North Dakota, Ohio, Virginia and Wisconsin.
 These states represent approximately 34 percent of total participants, or 14.6 million people.

-In Minnesota, North Carolina and New Jersey, counties must meet the entire 50 percent non-federal match requirement for SNAP administrative funds, while in California, Colorado, New York, Ohio, Virginia and Wisconsin, the counties share this financial obligation with the state.
+In North Carolina, New York and New Jersey, counties must meet the entire 50 percent non-federal match requirement for SNAP administrative funds, while in California, Colorado, Minnesota, Ohio, Virginia and Wisconsin, the counties share this financial obligation with the state.
 Only in North Dakota does the state entirely fund this requirement.

 Administrative Cost Shift

 Currently, the federal government covers approximately 50 percent of the administrative costs for SNAP.
-H.R.
-1 proposes reducing the federal contribution to 25 percent and increasing the state and local governments' share to 75 percent.
-We estimate that this cost shift could increase administrative costs for counties by approximately $865 million annually.
+The OBBBA reduces the federal contribution to 25 percent and increases the state and county share to 75 percent, starting in FY 2027.
+In 9 of the 10 county-administered states, counties will have to contribute more to administrative costs, or fully cover the administrative cost shift.

 Work Requirements